toarch7/nt-recreated-public/README.md

 # Nuclear Throne Recreated
-Opensource rebuild of Nuclear Throne.
+Open source rebuild of Nuclear Throne and [Android port](https://toncho.itch.io/nuclear-throne-mobile/)

 [Nuclear Throne](https://nuclearthrone.com/]) is a game created and owned by [Vlambeer](https://vlambeer.com/).
 All rights reserved.

-The recreation is based of update 19th of the game, which is officially claimed as a version allowed to be decompiled and modded.
+The recreation is based on update 19th of the game, which is officially claimed as a version allowed to be decompiled and modded.

-General purpose of this modification is to allow much wider range of people to get into Nuclear Throne which is being an amazing game.
+General purpose of this modification is a mobile support, to allow much wider range of people to get into Nuclear Throne which is being an amazing game.

-The Source exists for educational purposes or bigger modding possibilities.
+The source is public for education and modding reasons.
 For more convenient exploration I recommend using [GMEdit](https://yellowafterlife.itch.io/gmedit) by YellowAfterlife

-(this is also widely known as [Nuclear Throne Mobile](https://toncho.itch.io/nuclear-throne-mobile/))

 # Resources legality and foreword to building
  Unfortunately it is not possible to run project from this source right away, due to an Vlambeer respecting work of their contributors and employees,